logzio/logzio-helm/charts/logzio-telemetry/README.md

   failedJobsHistoryLimit: 1
 ```

-The default username for windows Node pools is: azureuser.
-(Username and password are shared across all windows nodepools)
+The default username for Windows Node pools is: `azureuser`.
+(This username and password are shared across all Windows node pools.)

-You can change your Windows node pool password in AKS cluster with the following command (will only affect Windows node pools):
+You can change the password for your Windows node pools in the AKS cluster using the following command (this will only affect Windows node pools):

 ```
     az aks update \